How to Be More Productive

-Productive remote work
+Productive remote work and things to-do.

 Over the last couple of weeks, there’s been a bombardment of articles on what it means to be productive in times of a global pandemic.